 If a student is failing to meet the given objectives, a conference with the student, instructor, and a school administrator may be scheduled to discuss possible solutions for the student.
-The student could be put on probation until improvement is demonstrated.
+The student may be placed on probation until improvement is demonstrated.